 Will I need a hearing for this?

-The OEB expects that Sandbox proposals will typically be handled by OEB staff through an administrative process without a hearing.
+The OEB expects that responses to OEB Innovation Sandbox proposals will typically be handled by OEB staff through an administrative process without a hearing.

 How long will this take?

-What kind of exemptions might be available from the OEB?
+What kind of exemptions from regulatory requirements might be available for a pilot project?

-Will the OEB communicate the outcome of innovation proposals tested in the Regulatory Sandbox?
+Does the OEB communicate the outcome of innovation proposals tested in the OEB Innovation Sandbox?

-The OEB will share lessons learned through postings to this webpage.
+The OEB shares lessons learned through reports posted to this webpage.
 Please see the section on confidentiality.

-How will the OEB use the information obtained?
+How does the OEB use the information obtained?

-The OEB will use the information obtained to remain informed of innovative ideas and technological changes, as well as to consider future modifications to its regulatory framework.
+The OEB uses the information obtained to remain informed about innovative ideas and technological changes, as well as to consider future modifications to its regulatory framework that can support innovation.